1. Installation#

 directory.
 Try to run the application.
 MacOS will fail to open it this first

 time.
-Open the computer’s system settings, go to Privacy & Security
+Open the computer’s system settings, go to Privacy & Security, scroll

 down, there should be something like osc was blocked to protect your